Erica635241/SemEval-2014-Task-1/README.md

     - The majority of ENTAIL cases appear in the 4-5 relatedness range, meaning highly similar sentences often entail each other.

-    - Lower relatedness scores (1-2, 2-3) mostly fall into the NEUTRAL category.

 2. Contradictions Are More Common in the 3-4 Range:

     - Many CONTRADICT cases are in the 3-4 relatedness range, suggesting that moderate similarity often leads to contradictions.